d-p1/deep-learning-challenge/README.md

 *Optimizing the Model*:
 - In order to optimize the model , we dropped a different column this time :'SPECIAL_CONSIDERATIONS',
-- noticing this vaiable had a lesser impact on the result.
+- noticing this variable had a lesser impact on the result.
 - Focus on binning: 'APPLICATION_TYPE','CLASSIFICATION','ORGANIZATION' .
 This makes it easier for the predictive model to identify indicators of organizational success.